wpsharks/comet-cache-kb/tutorials/2015/91-recommended-nginx-configuration-for-comet-cache.md

 }
 ```

-_**Important Note:** The `server{}` configuration block in this example is incomplete; i.e., it only contains the configuration relevant to improving speed on your site and for the best compatibility with ZenCache.
+_**Important Note:** The `server{}` configuration block in this example is incomplete; i.e., it only contains the configuration relevant to improving speed on your site and for the best compatibility with Comet Cache.
 It does not include things like `listen` and `try_files` directives.
 Please consult the [Nginx documentation](http://nginx.org/en/docs/) if you need help with that part._